WINCHESTER

 Thomas Fergusson) inhaled the Mexican

-– and startled peddling it in subtle ways to the LDS community.
+– and started peddling it in subtle ways to the LDS community.

 (Hunter,